viskiarditia/Test_Jojonomic_Fizki-Arditia-Kusuma_WebAUTO/README.md

 ##How To Run
-1. Open Project Repository on Intellij IDE and Run this on the IDE terminal
-  $ mvn clean test and click search.html on target folder for report.
+1. Open Project Repository on Intellij IDE and Run this on the IDE terminal `mvn clean test and click search.html` on target folder for report.

 Happy testing!